tapsilat/tapsilat-go/README.md

 )

 func main() {
-    // Using environment variables
-    api := tapsilat.NewAPIFromEnv()

-    // Or with explicit token
-    api := tapsilat.NewAPI("your_token_here")
+    // Create API client with your token api := tapsilat.NewAPI("your_token_here")

     // Or with custom endpoint